WhatDoor/BibleBoy/README.md

 # BibleBoy
-A discord bot that posts NIV bible passages when referenced in chat
+A discord bot that posts ESV bible passages when referenced in chat

+(You can produce NIV bible passages if you rename NIVBible.json to Bible.json)

 # Usage
 1. Follow this guide until step 4 - https://www.digitaltrends.com/gaming/how-to-make-a-discord-bot/